pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"bad-mcs-method-argument"+OR+"C0203")

 ### [C0204](#C0204) (bad-mcs-classmethod-argument)<a name="C0204"></a>
-Metaclass class method %s should have %s as first argument Used when a metaclass class method has a first argument named differently than the value specified in valid-metaclass-classmethod-first-arg option (default to "mcs"), recommended to easily differentiate them from regular instance methods.
+Metaclass class method %s should have %s as first argument.

+Used when a metaclass class method has a first argument named differently than the value specified in valid-metaclass-classmethod-first-arg option (default to "mcs"), recommended to easily differentiate them from regular instance methods.

 **:x: Incorrect code**